tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 ## AWS Global Infrastructure

+__A Region__ is a geographical area that contains AWS resources.

+An __Availability Zone__ is a single data center or a group of data centers within a Region.
+Availability Zones are located tens of miles apart from each other.

+An __edge location__ is a __data center__ that an AWS service uses to perform service-specific operations.

+__AWS Outposts__ is a __service__ that you can use to run AWS infrastructure, services, and tools in your own __on-premises__ data center in a hybrid approach.

 AWS 22 Regions (Separate Geographic area), and inside there are multiple Availability Zones (AZ), at least 2 per region.
 Each AZ is fully isolated.

 Each AZ have one or more physical data centers.